 New Year’s Eve fireworks in NYC

 If you feel like braving the crowds, standing for hours and holding your pee, the Times Square fireworks are an option.
-Since 1907, a sparkly sphere has been lowered in Times Square, and even though the rest of the country has adopted the tradition, New York can still lay claim to it.
-Arrive by 3pm (earlier if the weather is nice) to stake out a spot in the Broadway–Seventh Avenue bowtie, and be prepared to stay put: There are no public restrooms or food vendors, and leaving means giving up your spot.
-It may sound like no fun, but this is really the best kind of holiday masochism, and your endurance will be rewarded with performances held across two stages, beginning at 6pm.
+Since 1907, a sparkly sphere has been lowered there and has become an item on many people's bucket lists.
+You'll need to arrive by 3pm (earlier if the weather is nice) to stake out a spot in the Broadway–Seventh Avenue bowtie, and be prepared to stay put because there are no restrooms or food vendors to keep you satisfied.
+It's the best kind of holiday masochism, and your endurance may be rewarded with performances held across two stages, beginning at 6pm.
 A burst of pyrotechnics from One Times Square, every hour on the hour through 11pm, should whet the appetite for the ball drop at a minute to midnight.

-Run as if 2018 were chasing you (and truly, can you imagine a scarier horror concept?) at New York Road Runners’ annual four-mile Midnight Run, which provides credit to finishers toward the New York City Marathon.
+Run as if 2019 were chasing you (and truly, can you imagine a scarier horror concept?) at New York Road Runners’ annual four-mile Midnight Run, which provides credit to finishers toward the New York City Marathon.
 NYRR will throw a party beforehand, starting at 10pm.
-At midnight, start your trek with hundreds of other festive joggers, and take in the gorgeous fireworks display at an endorphin-fueled after party.
+At midnight, start your trek with hundreds of other festive joggers, and take in the gorgeous fireworks display.
 (Trust us: It’s a hell of a lot healthier than binge drinking and hooking up with a rando.)
 Be sure to register online before the big date.